cran-task-views/WebTechnologies/WebTechnologies.md

     and change their attributes/characteristics such as shape, color, size.
   - *Other* :
       - `r pkg("rrefine")` can
-        import to and export from the `r pkg("OpenRefine")` data cleaning service.
+        import to and export from the 'OpenRefine' data cleaning service.

 **Social Media Clients**